barebox/barebox/Documentation/user/reboot-mode.rst

-For cases, where the communication instead happens between barebox and an OS, they can be completely different, e.g. ``$bootsource`` may say barebox was booted from ``spi-nor``, while the reboot mode describes that barebox should boot the Kernel off an USB flash drive.
+For cases, where the communication instead happens between barebox and an OS, they can be completely different, e.g. ``$bootsource`` may say barebox was booted from ``spi-nor``, while the reboot mode describes that barebox should boot the Kernel off a USB flash drive.

 Comparison to barebox state
 ---------------------------